 In order to track usage (in addition to outreach), participants are asked to report on their number of active customers as well.
 While these are defined differently for each financial product or service, all are measured over a time span of 12 months.
 At the aggregate level, over 1,100,000 customers were deemed ‘active’, which is encouraging given the work of the Fund is not only to increase access to financial products and services, but to encourage increased usage.

-The number of customers who participated in financial literacy capacity building in 2017 was just over 215,000.
-In the first half of 2018 alone, this figure is approximately 146,000.
-This means in total, over 360,000 customers using a financial product or service supported by the Fund, have received some kind of capacity building/literacy training to date.
-This is another encouraging statistic, and will in future result in better and more frequent use of products and services, for the benefit of households.
+In the first half of 2018 the number of customers who participated in financial literacy capacity building was approximately 146,000.
+In the second half of the year this figure was approximately 229,000.
+In total, a figure of over 591,000 customers using a financial product or service supported by the Fund, have received some kind of capacity building/literacy training to date.
+This is another encouraging statistic given it should in future result in better and more frequent use of products and services, for the benefit of households.

-What is clear is that the initial Fund target of improving 1,000,000 lives in Sub-Saharan Africa through financial inclusion will be surpassed and in fact may already have been met.
-The challenge for all stakeholders is to ensure continued (as opposed to one-time) usage of financial products and services by the rural community, and long term sustainability of the business projects for continued impact delivery which will significantly transform lives.
+What is clear is that the initial Fund target of reaching over 1,000,000 people in Sub-Saharan Africa with better financial access has already been surpassed through the work of the 38 participant projects in the portfolio.
+The challenge remains for all stakeholders is to ensure continued (as opposed to one-time) usage of financial products and services by the rural community, and long term sustainability of the business projects for impact delivery to significantly transform lives.

 *Please note all figures stated are based on self-reported data by participant projects, and are yet to be fully verified.